mputzi/moodle-mod_mootyper/README.md

 3. USING MOOTYPER

 Using MooTyper activity module is very simple.
 An instance can be added as a new activity in a course like Lesson or Quiz.
+The simplest way to setup a MooTyper, is select MooTyper from the list, Add an activity or resource.
+Add the name you want to use for this activity.
+I recommend adding the lesson name as part of the activity name.
+Add a description if you desire.
+Then, add Availability times, if desired, then click, Save and display.
+Yes, that's right!
+Don't bother with any other options as they will then be available on the, Setup link.
 Thanks to Mary Cooch from moodle.org we have this video, which shows how to add exercises, create mootyper instance, and then view grades.
 It's a little outdated (one of the first versions of mootyper), but I guess everything still holds:

 http://www.youtube.com/watch?v=Twl-7CGrS0g

 4. ADDITIONAL KEYBOARD LAYOUTS

-This MooTyper currently includes support for Belgium(Dutch), Czech, Danish, Dvorak, English(UK), English(US), Estonian, French, German(Swiss), German, Hebrew, Italian, Norwegian, Japanese, Portuguese(Brazil), Portugues(Portugal), Russian, Serbian, Slovenian, Spanish, Swediah, Thai, Turkish, Ukrainian, and Vietnamese keyboard layouts, that are compatible with both the new Boost theme, as well as, Clean.
+This MooTyper currently includes keyboard layouts to support many languages.
+If you do not see one that need, please let the maintainer know.
+Note: There are two special layouts, English(USV6) that includes both the normal keys and the number keypad, and numberKeypadOnly(V1), which shows ONLY the number keypad.

 To implement any other layout you have to:
 Create a php file with keyboard layout defined with HTML.
 Create a javascript